ccoupe/mqtt-camera-motion/README.md

 starts up it creates corresponding topics at the MQTT broker (and many more under that homie_device)

-All the other settings in the json file deal with how our camera behaves.
-Only a few of them are known to Hubitat. 'camera_number'.
+The next group of settings in the json file deal with our camera.
+Cameras come in two types - an internal bus wired (CSI) camera on a Pi or a Jetson Nano.
+I call this a 'capture' cam because opencv.VideoCapture() works on it and that has a lower system load that using a stream.
+Load matters on a Pi.
+The other camera type is 'stream'.
+This could be a webcam on a usb port or an rtsp camera or gstreamer pipeline.
+Sometimes, you can get away with calling a webcam a 'capture' (Linux Mint 19.1) and sometimes you can't (Ubuntu 18.04 Jetson Nano).
+Capture is better if it works.

+'camera_number'.
 Enter 0 to use /dev/video0, 1 for /dev/video1, etc.

-Sometimes, -1 works better than 0.
-I use -1.
-It's a feature of the opencv code that maybe I shouldn't use.
+If you need a more complex camera setup for rtsp or gstreamer pipeline then you'll put that in the 'camera_prep' setting.

 Camera height and width resize the frame.
 Full size can slows things down and truth be told you don't want 'more pixels are better'.
 You should